drmkn/Next-Word-Prediction/README.md

 ## Next Word Prediction

-In this project, I have used a linearly interpolated trigram model (with equal weights for unigram, bigram, and trigram) for next word prediction.
+In this project, I have used a linearly interpolated trigram model (with equal weights for unigram, bigram, and trigram probabilities) for next word prediction.
 Additionally, I have trained LSTM and BiLSTM models for the same task.

 I have curated datasets from Kaggle for the corpus:
 - [Dataset1: IELTS Writing Scored Essays](https://www.kaggle.com/datasets/mazlumi/ielts-writing-scored-essays-dataset)